sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-265/achievements-1.md

   - Must have a well defined Definition of Done in the title or description.

 - 4. **Writing Quality and Presentatio: _5 points_**
   - User story is well written with zero grammatical or spelling errors.

+ - See:[CPNT-201 Day 4 Achievement](/courses/cpnt-201/day-4) as an example of previous project board work.

 ### Part 2 - Wireframe and Design - Total 20 points